 “Dream has been with us since the beginning,” notes Geer.
-“The woods of the Theatricum bring this play to life in a special way.
+“The surrounding woods bring this play to life in a special way.
 Whenever we try to replace it, we are asked to bring it back again as families bring their kids and then their kids grow up and bring theirs.
 Many adults who now come to our theater once sat in our audience as children.”

 Theatricum Botanicum has been named “One of the 50 Coolest Places in Los Angeles” by Buzz magazine, “One of Southern California’s most beguiling theater experiences” by Sunset magazine, and “Best Theater in the Woods” by the LA Weekly.
 “The enchantment of a midsummer night at Theatricum Botanicum [makes it] crystal clear why audiences have been driving up into the hills since Theatricum’s maiden season way back in 1973.
 Summer Shakespeare doesn’t get any better than this,” writes StageSceneLA.
 Says Los Angeles magazine, “The amphitheater feels like a Lilliputian Hollywood Bowl, with pre-show picnics and puffy seat cushions, yet we were close enough to see the stitching on the performers costumes.
 Grab a blanket and a bottle and head for the hills.”
 In 2017, Theatricum was named “one of the best outdoor theaters around the world” by the Daily Beast.